 What is CORE Structural Integration?

-CORE Structural Integration aligns and balances the body by lengthening and repositioning the fascia.
-As fascia is lengthened, it allows the body to move more efficiently.
-The practitioner will apply pressure to the body, working the entire fascial network in a systematic way.
-When the tension in restricted fascia is released, the body can return to its structurally optimal position.
+CORE Structural Integration aligns and balances the body by lengthening and repositioning the fascia, allowing the body to move more efficiently.
+The practitioner will apply pressure to the body, working the entire fascial network systematically.
+When the tension in the restricted fascia is released, the body can return to its structurally optimal position.

 When a body is aligned and balanced, it moves with greater ease.
 It requires less energy to function.
-Good posture is effortless and breathing is easier.
-The body becomes more flexible and more coordinated and performance improves.
+Good posture is effortless, and breathing is more accessible.
+The body becomes more flexible and more coordinated, and performance improves.